Chandole: History

-The name of the town Chandole echoes with the name of a prominent spiritual personality and a Vedic scholar Tadepalli Raghavanarayana Saastri who lived here for entire life.
-Subrahmanya Saastri, a disciple of Chandole Rishi, has written Pita Putra Kavisvarulu-Chandolu Maharashulu.
-His other disciple Cheruvu Satyanaarayana Saastri has also written a similar text namely, Pitaputra Kavicharitramu in Telugu on Chandole Saastri.
-Neelamraju Venkata Seshaiah, formerly an editor of Andhra Prabha, a renowned Telugu daily published from The Indian Express group that time, offered a couple of instances that explained the spiritual heights Chandole Rishi ascended during his lifetime in his book published in Telugu namely Nadiche Devudu.

 Government and politics

 Chandole gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 18 schools.
 These include 5 private, one other type and 12 Zilla Parishad/Mandal Parishad schools.